You Live at Home for College and You're Fighting With Your Parents. What Should You Do?

 • Reinforce what’s in it for them.
 “If you stop scolding me, I promise to make time for you once per week, every week, except for when I have mid-terms or finals to prepare for.
 We can schedule a family activity on Saturday afternoons.”

-• (Be) Mindful of your goal.
+• Stay mindful of your goal.
 Don’t allow yourself to be distracted!
 Keep coming back to your assertion like a “broken record.”
 Many parents in this situation are hurting – it's hard for them to spend less time with you.
 They may say things to appeal to your emotions, so don't lose sight of your goal!

 • Negotiate.
 If you can’t get all of what you want, try to get some of it instead.
 Maybe they’ll say they “promise to try,” in which case you can tell them you’ll schedule an exciting plan with them once they succeed!